Apply for a postal vote

 If you are unable to get to your polling station on election day, you can vote by post on a temporary or permanent basis.
 You will receive your ballot paper by post approximately two weeks before the election day.

 Who can apply for a postal vote?

-Please return your form to the address below or email a clear scanned copy to firstname.lastname@example.org
+Please return your completed paper application form to the address below or email a clear scanned copy to firstname.lastname@example.org

 Where can I get my postal vote sent to?

 You can have your postal vote sent to your home address or any other address, even overseas.
 If the address given is not your home address you must give a reason why you want the postal vote sending elsewhere.
 Postal voters overseas must have enough time to receive and return the ballot paper by election day.